-About New Walk Orchard
+About New Walk Park

-Exploring the Local Area
+Exploring New Walk Local Area

 York itself is a stunning city which thrives on its incredible history and its unique buildings.
 Unlike many other cities in the UK, York is a metropolis which has worked hard to balance the old and the new.
 While you'll get all the city amenities and trappings here, you'll be able to wander down historic side streets and visit popular attractions which date back centuries.